salsita/shishito/README.md

 * in case variables are not found, it will fall back to values in default *server_config.properties*
 * changes to this file should **not** be maintained in VCS (they serve only for local test execution)

-* *conftest.py* - helper file that defines command line arguments, provides fixtures and other information for salsa_webqa runner
+* *conftest.py* - helper file that defines command line arguments, provides fixtures and other information for Shishito runner

 ***browserstack.properties & browserstack_smoke.properties***

 * contains BrowserStack combinations tests should run on
 * only used if *driver=BrowserStack* in *local_config.properties* or *server_config.properties*
-* default file is *browserstack.properties*; *browserstack_smoke.properties* is used when argument *--tests smoke* is passed to salsa_webqa runner
+* default file is *browserstack.properties*; *browserstack_smoke.properties* is used when argument *--tests smoke* is passed to Shishito runner

 ## Browser Extensions